iagardi/Snake/README.md

 # Snake
 A classic Snake game built with HTML, CSS-SCSS and JavaScript during week 5 and week 6 of the _nology course.
 This was an open, "build a game in JavaScript" challenge and I chose this game because I really enjoyed playing it on my Nokia in the early 2000s.
+During the challenge, at every step I felt very positively challenged and as a junior developer I enjoyed every little success while building the game to its current state.

 # Technologies used
 HTML5, SCSS and JavaScript ES6.